zhpinkman/armed-bandit/results/packet-routing/README.md

 #### Actions

 The actions in this armed-bandit problem are the index of routes that our agent chooses.
 To clarify, we can take all the possible choices that our agent can choose and make a path through the network.
 By a simple math multiplication we can find 45 different routes.
-So, our task would be a 45-armed bandit and each arm would be a set of different decisions that the agent make confronting different choices in each node.
+So, our task would be a 45-armed bandit and each arm would be a set of different decisions that the agent makes confronting different choices in each node.
 By a depth-first search approach we can readily find each route with its index.
-To simplify the process of using arms and routes, we will use the forementioned index in the whole process.
+To simplify the process of using arms and routes, we will use the aforementioned index in the whole process.

 ---